 In February, 2003, I read about the passing of an old acquaintance.
 Pioneer 10 had fallen silent.
 Its weakened batteries finally gave out as it edged inexorably out of our solar system into deep space.
 At one point it had travelled farther from Earth than any other man made object.
 It was an ungainly 500 lb, titanium orb projecting antennae and booms.
 It was designed to carry out 15 experiments and, in the unlikely event that it was captured, to inform alien civilizations about Earth.
 It carried a plate with an engraving of a man, a woman and a map of the solar system.
 The latter was astronomer and noted atheist Carl Sagan's idea; I wonder if God chuckled.

-On the evening of March 2, 1972, I sat on a wooden deck with my uncle's wife, Eileen, overlooking the pounding surf at the Casino in Indialantic.
+I felt a real sadness at the thought ot it floating alone and helpless further and further from its creators into the icy black interstellar void.
+After all, I had been there at its fiery debut: On the evening of March 2, 1972, I sat on a wooden deck with my uncle's wife, Eileen, overlooking the pounding surf at the Casino in Indialantic.
 The Atlantic shore traced a gentle crescent to Cape Canaveral 25 miles north.
 It was a perfect spot to watch a night launch, and at the time the Casino was just about my favorite bar in the whole country.

 I was on a two week visit to Florida from my position as a psychologist with the Illinois Dept. Of Mental Health.
 I was vacationing and looking for a job.
 I was staying with my uncle, Carl Lundblom, who I referred to as Unk, and his first of four wives, Eileen.
 On the night of the launch, Unk was flying back to Patrick Air Force Base on a C-130 from Ascension Island in the South Atlantic.
 Unk was a GS-14 and in charge of supply for the down range missle tracking stations.